elchic00/invent0ry/README.md

-## An inventory management Application to help you keep track of inventory.
+## An inventory management Application.
 * Keep track of multiple storage locations for your business
 * Make sure you have enough inventory to serve your customers.